 To mark the centenary of women’s suffrage, UK Youth’s EmpowHER programme, jointly funded with the #iwill Fund, aims to support young women and girls to use their voices for positive change – just as their predecessors did 100 years ago.

 Spirit of 2012 and the #iwill Fund invested £1.3million each in the first phase of the EmpowHER programme, delivered by UK Youth.
 The #iwill Fund is made possible thanks to a £66 million joint investment from The National Lottery Community Fund and the Department for Culture, Media and Sport (DCMS) to support young people to access high quality social action opportunities.

-The programme helps young women and girls lead change in their communities, increase their self-esteem and build wellbeing by providing inclusive and meaningful social action opportunities.
+Established in 2018 to mark the centenary of some women being allowed to vote, EmpowHER helps young women and girls lead change in their communities, increase their self-esteem and build wellbeing by providing inclusive and meaningful social action opportunities.

 The grant funds:

-- Support for six national partners to develop a network to share local knowledge of best practice in youth social action project design and fundraising
+- Support for national partners to develop a network to share local knowledge of best practice in youth social action project design and fundraising